Fornacula/HarIDSync/README.md

 $ cd candibox
 ```

-Run setup script which will install all Ruby dependencies into `.bundle` folder.
-Setup script will also generate keypair to `certs/` folder and default configuration file `candibox.yml` to `config/` folder.
+Run setup command which will install all Ruby dependencies into `.bundle` folder and  generates keypair and default configuration file `candibox.yml` to `config/` folder.

 ```sh
 $ bin/setup